vectornetworks/netbox-gencfg-demo/README.md

 # Overview

 This project creates a demo environment for a workflow that generates network device configurations using data stored in Netbox and pushes those configurations using Ansible.
+See [this post](https://www.vectornetworksllc.com/post/generating-network-device-configurations-from-netbox) for more background on the motivations for creating this demo.

 ![Workflow Overview](images/flow.png)